XZES40/XZES40-Transformer/xzes/transformer/doc/src/document.md

 # Document

-Document is a class with three main components and methods that operate on those components.
+Document is a C++ class with three main components, as well as methods which operate on those components.

-Documents are stored and retrieved from the Cache and operated on by the Transformer.
+Documents are stored and retrieved from the Cache and are operated on by the Transformer.
 While we could use the Xerces and Xalan object natively, this wrapper allows for a seperation of concerns.
 The Cache can worry about storing an arbitrary `class`, the Transformer worries about transforming the `Document.contents`, and the each component can be developed (mostly) seperate.